AIRCRAFT NOISE POLLUTION

 The following is a breakdown of the products we stock and a general grouping of who they are best suited to.
 Depending upon your specific aircraft noise pollution source, we can then recommend certain types of glazing designed to combat the frequencies affecting you.

 These are on the lower end of our soundproof windows, providing a reduction of between 36 and 38 decibels.
-We recommend these windows to those for whom aircraft noise is an annoyance rather than burden.
+We recommend these windows to those for whom aircraft noise is an annoyance rather than a burden.
 Typically these are homes between 6-10 miles from a flight path.

 Available in sash, casement windows and in French doors.